ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED Company No. 01499634

 Applications for membership

-otherwise be a Member but who is over 12 but under 18 years of age, shall be a junior member
+be a Member but who is over 12 but under 18 years of age, shall be a family member until they

 (2) Any candidate who has completed an application for membership of the TR Owners Club

 Limited in a form approved by the directors, and whose annual subscription to the register has

 been paid shall become a provisional Member of the Club.

 (3) Provisional membership shall only hold good until the next directors meeting where all